-On the morning of your clinic visit, take all of your regular medications except envarsus, cyclosporine, tacrolimus, sirolimus or everolimus.
-Please note that if you take any of these medications before your blood is drawn, we cannot test for these levels.
+On the morning of your clinic visit, take all of your regular medications except cyclosporine, tacrolimus or sirolimus.
+Please note that if you take any of these before your blood is drawn, we cannot test your blood for the cyclosporine, tacrolimus or sirolimus level.
 You may eat breakfast unless instructed otherwise, especially if you have diabetes.

 Your first clinic visit can take several hours.
-You will see several professionals, including a nephrologist, transplant surgeon, nurse, pharmacist and medical assistant.
-Social workers are also available for support and resources when requested.
+You will see several professionals, including a medical assistant, a nurse and two physicians.
 Be prepared for a long morning and bring what you will need to be comfortable.

-On the morning of your clinic visit, take all of your regular medications except envarsus, cyclosporine, tacrolimus, sirolimus or everolimus.
+On the morning of your clinic visit, take all of your regular medications except cyclosporine, tacrolimus or sirolimus.